 - Visit your local fire station and get to know some of the firefighters.
 Ask them to inspect your house and workplace for fire safety.

 - Avoid portable and fixed space heaters.

-By learning and doing, you will minimize your chance of facing misfortune like this young family.
+By learning and doing the things above, you will minimize your chance of facing a fiery misfortune like this young family.